jtrinc/swiftui-currency-field/README.md

 # CurrencyField

 With **Currency Field** you can create a numerical input field most commonly found in banking apps.
 The user types in the amount, and the digits fill in from the right.
 It uses a `UITextField` for custom input, and a `SwiftUI.Text` to display the formatted value which allows for easy styling.
+This also makes it possible to use the `.focused()` modifier to update its first responder state.

 Example: